 If you have marjoram, sage or thyme you can take cuttings of it in May and start them off inside.
 Read about how to start your own herb garden here.

-Final words on what vegetables to plant in May
+Final words on what sow in May in the vegetable garden

 The weather in May tends to change for the better.
 You’ll have longer days and hopefully warmer weather.
 So if you’ve missed April, you can still plant out what you missed, but start to move on other vegetables and continue succession planting so that you have a steady amount of vegetables and herbs for the rest of the year.
 We hope that you’re also starting to see some of the salad leaves that you might have planted in April coming through and that they’re making it to your meals!LetsGrowCook is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com, amazon.co.uk, amazon.ca.
 Amazon and the Amazon logo are trademarks of Amazon.com, Inc. or its affiliates..